Skip to Main Content

 Cynthia Erivo Performs “Requiem for a Soldier”

-This performance was on the West Lawn of the U.S. Capitol at the 29th National Memorial Day Concert in 2018.
+This performance was held on the West Lawn of the U.S. Capitol at the 29th National Memorial Day Concert in 2018.

 The grave marker of Collin J Bowen